samdoidge/samdoidge.com/_posts/2022-01-17-you-should-probably-stop-consuming-seed-oils.md

 Dr Catherine Shanahan has an interesting article on the topic and [identifies high polyunsaturated seed oils](https://drcate.com/the-hateful-eight-enemy-fats-that-destroy-your-health/)

-#### Atheletic performance:
+#### Athletic performance:

 > In summary, this study demonstrates a specific contribution of n-6 PUFA-rich oils like CO to the loss of spontaneous physical activity and insulin sensitivity in mice.
-If these data hold true for humans, this study could provide a novel link between recent increases in dietary n-6 PUFA to sedentary behavior and the development of insulin resistance in the Western world.
+If these data hold true for humans, this study could provide a novel link between recent increases in dietary n-6 PUFA to sedentary behaviour and the development of insulin resistance in the Western world.

 [A high-fat diet rich in corn oil reduces spontaneous locomotor activity and induces insulin resistance in mice](https://www.sciencedirect.com/science/article/abs/pii/S0955286314002472?via%3Dihub)